 To rebrand, businesses have to break and mould new brand personality to deliver new experiences.
 Without further ado, here are three steps you can consider to rebrand your business.

-1. From the Eyes of a Consumer
+1. Looking Through the Eyes of Consumers

 Rebranding is a bottom top approach.